Reviews You Can Rely On

 Credit: Dom Rickicki

-For professional users, our favorite beacon for multiple burial scenarios is the Mammut Barryvox S. Its advanced functions are the easiest to operate while still providing us with the most unique options for handling complex situations.
-While the Neo BT Pro is impressive considering its price point relative to the Barryvox S, unfortunately, it suffered from less accurate distance and direction readings under the burden of more than three signals.
-Compared to the Guide BT, the Barryvox does suffer a bit from significant lag in a fine search.
-But compared to the scrolling function on the Barryvox S, it isn't nearly as easy to triage a scene with the Scan function on the Guide BT.
-While we've determined our preference, ultimately, it seems like a toss-up between the smooth processor of the Guide BT and the easy-to-operate interface of the Barryvox S.
+For highly experienced users, our favorite beacon for multiple burial scenarios is the Mammut Barryvox S2.
+Its advanced functions are the easiest to operate while still providing us with the most unique options for handling complex situations.
+While the Neo BT Pro is impressive considering its price point relative to the Barryvox S2, unfortunately, it suffers from less accurate distance and direction readings under the burden of more than three signals.
+The S2 isn't quite as fast as the Pieps Pro IPS in a fine search.
+However, it isn't nearly as easy to triage a scene with the Scan function on the Pro IPS, compared to the scrolling function on the S2.
+While we've determined our preference, ultimately, it seems like a toss-up between the faster processor of the Pro IPS and the easier-to-operate interface of the Barryvox S2.

 Credit: Dom Rickicki